Research results posted in Lancet are very promising.

 There has been a recall of Epipen and Epipen Jr.

 These are pens that expire in April, May, September and October.

 Xolair is approved down to the age of 12 years old for the treatment of Chronic Idiopathic Urticaria (Chronic Hives).
 So if taking antihistamines is not providing complete relief or the side effects of antihistamines is too much to handle then this may the relief you are looking for.
 It’s a once a month injection under your skin (on the back of your arms).
 It’s a unique treatment given by your allergist.

-Wednesday afternoon shot hours have ended however we will be lengthening Tuesday afternoon shot hours til 4:30pm and til 5:00pm by appt.
-Any patient coming in after 4:30pm should call the office and let them they are coming by 4:00pm, so we can plan accordingly.
+Starting January 2017, we will be extending Tuesday afternoon shot hours from ending at 4:30pm til 4:55 pm by appt.
+Any patient coming in after 4:30pm should call the office ahead of time and make an appointment.

 New peanut study is about to begin at the Johns Hopkins and are enrolling adult (18 yrs to 50 yrs old) patients only with peanut allergy.
 If interested,contact Kim Mudd at KMudd2@jhmi.edu

 PATIENTS: Please be sure to print, complete and bring in with you to your appointment, the NEW patient and registration forms here from our website’s tab FORMS.
 If you were seen between August 1-October 30th, please let the staff know a week in advance of your appointment so that we may request your records prior to your appointment from Allergy Partners. * Be sure to be off antihistamine for 5 days prior to your appt*